-EY supports mandatory audit partner rotation to help reinforce auditor independence.
-EY US complies with the audit partner rotation requirements of the International Ethics Standard Board for Accountants (IESBA) Code, as well as the U.S. Securities and Exchange Commission (SEC), where required.
-EY US supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining expertise and knowledge of the business.
-Audit partner rotation, combined with independence requirements, enhanced systems of internal quality controls and independent audit oversight, help strengthen independence and objectivity and are important safeguards of audit quality.
+EY complies with all applicable regulatory audit partner rotation requirements and also considers any potential independence threats and safeguards to maintain our independence with all audit clients.
+EY Canada complies with the audit partner rotation requirements of the International Ethics Standards Board for Accountants (IESBA) Code, the CPA Code of Professional Conduct in Canada (Canadian CPA Code), as well as the US Securities and Exchange Commission (SEC), where applicable.
+EY Canada supports audit partner rotation because it provides a fresh perspective and promotes independence from company management, while retaining expertise and knowledge of the business.
+Audit partner rotation, combined with independence requirements, enhanced systems of internal quality controls and independent audit oversight, helps strengthen independence and objectivity and is an important safeguard of audit quality.

-For PIEs, the EY Global Independence Policy requires the lead engagement partner, the engagement quality reviewer and other audit partners who make key decisions or judgments on matters significant to the audit (together, the key audit partners), to be rotated after seven years.
-For a new PIE, (including a newly listed company), key audit partners may remain in place for an additional two years before rotating off the team if they have served the company for six or more years prior to the listing.
+For PIEs, the EY Global Independence Policy requires the lead engagement partner, the engagement quality reviewer and other audit partners who make key decisions or judgments on matters significant to the audit (together, the key audit partners) to be rotated after seven years.
+For a new PIE (including a newly listed company) key audit partners may remain in place for an additional two years before rotating off the team if they have served the company for six or more years prior to the listing.

 Upon completing the maximum service period for rotation, a key audit partner may not lead or coordinate professional services to the PIE audit client until after completing a cooling-off period.
-This period is five years for a lead audit engagement partner, three years for an engagement quality reviewer and two years for other partners subject to rotation.
+This period is five years for a lead audit engagement partner and an engagement quality reviewer, and two years for other partners subject to rotation.